wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-connect-to-database.md

 <properties
-	urlDisplayName="How to connect to an Azure SQL database using SSMS" pageTitle="Como se conectar a um Banco de Dados SQL do Azure usando o SSMS" metaKeywords="" description="Saiba como se conectar a um Banco de Dados SQL do Azure usando o SSMS." metaCanonical=""
+	pageTitle="Como se conectar a um Banco de Dados SQL do Azure usando o SSMS" metaKeywords="" description="Saiba como se conectar a um Banco de Dados SQL do Azure usando o SSMS." services="sql-database"
-	services="sql-database"
 	documentationCenter=""
-	title="How to connect to an Azure SQL database using SSMS" authors="sidneyh" solutions=""
+	authors="sidneyh" solutions=""
 	manager="jhubbard" editor="" />